 - This ceremony cannot be done now because neither the tabernacle nor the temple still exists, and because sacrificing animals is just not done in our culture.
 How, then, are God’s people supposed to atone for their sins now?

 YOM KIPPUR IS A FORESHADOW OF SOMETHING ELSE

-These are interesting questions and they probably deserve answers, but that misses the main point.
+These are all interesting questions, and they probably deserve answers, but these questions miss the main point.
 The main point, and the point that will answer most of the questions above, is that the LORD prescribed the ceremony of Yom Kippur not as an end in itself, but as a picture of something much greater that was to come.
-We call this talking about a picture of something greater in the future a “foreshadow.”
+We refer to this picturing of something in the future as a “foreshadow.”
 The idea is that we see the shadow now, but we know that the greater reality is coming soon.
-Since we see the shadow now, the substance will be right behind.
-So, Yom Kippur was a foreshadow of a greater reality to follow.
+Since we see the shadow now, the substance will be right behind it.
+So, Yom Kippur is a foreshadow of a greater reality to follow.

 The day of atonement as described in Leviticus 16 shows us several things:

-- We need a sin offering to atone for our sins.
+- We cannot make ourselves righteous before God, but we need a sin offering to atone for our sins.
 The priest had to bring the blood of the prescribed sin offering inside the veil to sprinkle the blood on the mercy seat.
 Just so, we need the blood an acceptable sacrifice to atone for our sins.

 - We also need a “goat of removal” who will take our sins away “into the wilderness” so that we will no longer be under the judgment of God.

 - Leviticus 16 describes Yom Kippur, which was to berepeated every single year, but we need a permanent solution to our sin problem.
 We need a once-for-all time sacrifice to atone for our sin and we need some way to permanently take our sins away into the wilderness.